-Students learn through an innovative, hands-on, and practical program, designed to provide them with the skills needed to face the international development challenges of the 21st century.
-The program offers course work focused on four key areas:
+Students learn through an innovative, hands-on, and practical program, with a variety of clinical and collaborative opportunities designed to provide them with the skills needed to face the international development challenges of the 21st century.
+The program offers course work focused on five key areas:

 - Rule of law and governance

 - Law as a tool of poverty alleviation

 Lawyers who work to promote social change will need new tools to promote a sustainable future for people and the planet.
 Our SID LL.M. students receive practical hands-on training focusing on innovation as a way to achieve social change.

 The SID LL.M. program prepares students to work within organizations that include the World Bank, USAID, the United Nations development program, private consulting firms, environmental NGOs, humanitarian and human rights organizations and active military service focused on the rule of law.